Rubber Hose Limbs

 - A major exception is Betty Boop, notable for being the first character with anything resembling proper anatomy.
 (She couldn't have been the original Ms. Fanservice otherwise.)
 She had these in her earliest appearances, but got proper elbows as part of her general humanization.

 - Spongebob Squarepants has these from time to time, as he is an invertebrate.
-The same thing applies to Squidward's tentacles.
+The same thing applies to Squidward's tentacles, especially during his dance in "Culture Shock".

 - The Fairly OddParents episode "The Good Ol' Days!", where Timmy and his grandpa become '30s cartoon characters.